nsidc/qgreenland/doc/user/how-to/adding-data.md

 named **Extracted (location)**.
 You can rename the layer by right clicking on it and selecting **Rename Layer**.

-## Creating a Custom Clipping Boundary Polygon
-You can create your own custom boundary polygon layer to extract features from.
-Follow the instructions in section, **Creating New Shapefiles and GeoPackage Layers from Scratch** to draw a polygon layer from scratch.
-Then, follow the instructions in section 6.2 Selecting for Greenland-Specific Data to extract features from your custom polygon boundary layer;
-however, instead of comparing features from the Greenland coastlines 2017 layer, you will instead select the new custom boundary layer.

 ## Editing Vector Data Layers
 How do you add or delete points, line segments, or polygons to/in an existing vector layer in your QGreenland project?